 - Developmental screenings

 - Crisis intervention

-- Referrals to health care providers
+- Referrals to health care providers and other community services

 - Support groups specifically for grandparents raising grandchildren

 The extended family support program embraces the entire family, specifically when a relative unexpectedly becomes the primary caregiver to a child.
 Our program helps ease this transition and enhance caregivers’ ability to provide physical, emotional, and social development needs to the child while receiving support of their own as well.

 Early Head Start